Energy transition metals poised for uneven, explosive run higher

-The narrative of a synchronised upswing, characterised by some as a supercycle, is at odds with expectations shortages of materials will occur at different times.
+The narrative of a synchronised upswing, characterized by some as a supercycle, is at odds with expectations shortages of materials will occur at different times.

 “Energy transition metals will take off big time, but not all at the same time,” Wood Mackenzie analyst Julian Kettle said.